 The COVID-19 coronavirus pandemic was first discovered in Wuhan, China, in December 2019.
-As of January 2019, it has affected more than 500 million people worldwide and caused the deaths of over 6 million people (1-2). individuals had died from COVID-19 and that the results of the study on COVID-19 encompass a spectrum of manifestations, spanning from mild illness to requiring intensive care unit admission and ultimately resulting in a fatality.
-According to previous studies, China has reported a mortality rate of 2.3%, whereas Italy has reported a higher mortality rate of 26% (5).
+As of January 2019, it has affected more than 500 million people worldwide and caused the deaths of over 6 million people (1-2).
+Similar to conditions (3-4).
+Furthermore, the results of the study on COVID-19 encompass a spectrum of manifestations, spanning from mild illness to requiring intensive care unit admission and ultimately resulting in a fatality.
+According to previous studies, China has reported a mortality rate of 2.
+3%, whereas Italy has reported a higher mortality rate of 26% (5).

-Similar to numerous other medical conditions, this illness is accompanied by various symptoms, such as fever, cough, sore throat, and gastrointestinal discomfort.
-Moreover, it has been demonstrated to exhibit similarities with multiple other conditions (3-4).
-Furthermore, prevalence of severe disease significantly higher among certain populations. such as the elderly, individuals with chronic diseases such as diabetes, and pregnant women (6-7).
+Corresponding author: Malihe Mahmoudinia, Associate Professor, Fellowship of Infertility, Supporting the Family and the Youth of Population Research Core, Mashhad University of Medical Sciences, Mashhad, Iran.
+Tel; 00989153047813; Email: mahmoudiniam@mums.ac.ir prevalence of severe The disease is significantly higher among certain populations, such as the elderly, individuals with chronic diseases such as diabetes, and pregnant women (6-7).
 Women who are pregnant have a greater risk of more severe diseases for an array of reasons.
 Several factors are associated with the susceptibility to and severity of SARS-COV2 infection.
 Firstly, there is an elevation in the diaphragm and an escalated demand for oxygen (8-9).
-Additionally, there is an upregulation of ACE2 receptor expression, which facilitates the infiltration of SARS-COV2 Furthermore, the upper respiratory tract undergoes inflammation leading to swelling (10-11).
+Additionally, there is an upregulation of ACE2 receptor expression, which facilitates the SARS-COV2 infiltration of into cells.
+Furthermore, the upper respiratory tract undergoes inflammation leading to swelling (10-11).
 It must be noted, however, that physiologic changes that occur during pregnancy make the diagnosis of COVID-19 challenging.
-Several metanalyses confirmed that infection with COVID-19 during pregnancy increased some of the complications such as preterm labor Intensive Care Unit (ICU) admission, maternal mortality, and adverse neonatal outcome (12-
+Several metanalyses confirmed that infection with COVID-19 during pregnancy increased some of the complications such as preterm labor Intensive Care Unit (ICU) admission, maternal mortality, and adverse neonatal outcome (12-13).